5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 ### ACPI Power Management

-For Ivy Bridge and older, you have to create an SSDT which includes the power and turbo states of the CPU which are then injected into macOS via ACPI so that the `ACPI_SMC_PlatformPlugin` has the correct data to work with.
+For Ivy Bridge and older, you have to create an SSDT containing the power and turbo states of the CPU which are then injected into macOS via ACPI so that the `ACPI_SMC_PlatformPlugin` has the correct data to work with.
 That's why this method is also referred to as "ACPI Power Management".

 You have to use [**ssdtPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate this table, which is now called `SSDT-PM`.
-In the early days of hackintoshing when you had to use a patched DSDT to run macOS since hotpatching wasn't a thing yet, this table was simply named and referred to as "SSDT" since it usually was the only one injected into the system besides the DSDT.
+In the early days of hackintoshing when you had to use a patched DSDT to run macOS since hotpatching wasn't a thing yet, this table was simply referred as "SSDT.aml" since it usually was the only SSDT injected into the system besides the DSDT.

-Although ssdtPRGen supports Sandy Bridge to Kabylake CPUs, nowadays it's only used for 1st to 3rd Gen Intel CPUs.

 ## Prerequisites

 - Mount your EFI folder
-- Open your config.plist
+- Open your `config.plist`
 - Under `ACPI/Delete`, enable the following drop rules (if they don't exist, copy them over from the `Sample.plist` included in the OpenCore Package):
 	- `Delete CpuPm`
 	- `Delete Cpu0Ist`